-SECOND CREEK FARM METROPOLITAN DISTRICT NO. 3 RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE OF THE GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES YEAR ENDED DECEMBER 31, 2022
+SECOND CREEK FARM METROPOLITAN DISTRICT NO. 3 RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE OF THE GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES YEAR ENDED DECEMBER 31, 2023

+Net Change in Fund Balances - Total Governmental Funds

+Amounts reported for governmental activities in the statement of activities are different because:

+Governmental funds report capital outlays as expenditures.
+In the statement of activities capital outlay is not reported as an expenditure.
+However, the statement of activities will report as depreciation expense the allocation of the cost of any depreciable asset over the estimated useful life of the asset.
+Therefore, this is the amount of capital outlay, depreciation and dedication of capital assets to other governments, in the current period.

+Capital Outlay 5,096,763

-Net Change in Fund Balance - Total Governmental Funds \$ (862,997) Amounts reported for governmental activities in the statement of activities are different because: Long-term debt (e.g., bonds, leases) provides current financial resources to governmental funds, while the repayment of the principal of long- term debt consumes the current financial resources of governmental funds.
+The issuance of long-term debt (e.g. bonds, leases) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of government funds.
 Neither transaction, however, has any effect on net position.

+Developer Advance (5,096,763)

-Also, governmental funds report the effect of premiums, discounts, and similar items when debt is first issued, whereas these amounts are deferred and amortized in the statement of activities.
-Bond Issuance (1,483,112) Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
-Accrued Interest - Change in Liability (829,457) Amortization of Bond Premium 25,307 Change in Net Position of Governmental Activities \$ (3,150,259)
+Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.

+Accrued Interest Payable Developer Advance - Change in Liability (562,625) Accrued Interest - Change in Liability (956,827) Amortization of Bond Premium 25,307

+Changes in Net Position of Governmental Activities \$\((1,852,854)\)

-SECOND CREEK FARM METROPOLITAN DISTRICT NO. 3 GENERAL FUND STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE - BUDGET AND ACTUAL YEAR ENDED DECEMBER 31, 2022
+SECOND CREEK FARM METROPOLITAN DISTRICT NO. 3 GENERAL FUND STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE - BUDGET AND ACTUAL YEAR ENDED DECEMBER 31, 2023